gloria-ho/NYCDA_SEI_Course/week2_apr9/day9/notes.md

 ```
 **anatomy:** *`{`(key / colon / value)`.`(...)`}` `;`*

-Calling a value of a key within an object:
+Calling a value of a key within an object with a *dot operator*:

 ```javascript
 myDog.name